 When in doubt, contact and verify.
 Contact the person or company that the message claims to be from, be it a friend, coworker, or even a company that you regularly shop at.

 Don’t talk to strangers!
 That old childhood rule still applies.
 If you don’t know who’s calling or messaging you, be cautious.
 If they’re asking for personal information or making odd requests, hang up that phone and don’t do what they say.

 Don’t pick up abandoned flash drives.
 Cybercriminals sometimes leave flash drives with malware on them for unsuspecting victims to pick up and plug into their computer, unknowingly installing malicious programs.

 Report possible phishing to ITS.
 Do you think you’ve received a phishing email?
-Forward it to email@example.com.
+Report it using the Phishing Alert Button.
 If you think you may have clicked on a link that you shouldn’t have or given someone your personal information, contact the Help Desk at x3333 or firstname.lastname@example.org.